gnfrazier/gnfrazier.github.io/_posts/2018-1-21-github-pages-and-custom-domains-https.md

 -   Buy your domain from your provider of choice.
 -   Add the domain name in the settings tab of your github.io repository.
 -   Sign up for the free level of Cloudflare.
--   Follow the on-boarding steps for cloudflare to use their name servers.
+-   Follow the on-boarding steps for Cloudflare to use their name servers.
 -   Make sure to set the SSL level to Full.

 Done.
-I set mine up at a low traffic time of day and my dns updated in a few minutes.
+I set mine up at a low traffic time of day and my DNS updated in a few minutes.
 Cloudflare is clear that issuing a certificate takes roughly 24 hours.

 #### Update